Ariadne Abandoned by Theseus: Description

 Angelica painted this subject another time before 1782.
 Titled Ariadne von Theseus verlassen (Ariadne Left by Theseus), the composition of this painting is different, yet there are many similar elements.
 Ariadne is show in a more upright position and a cherub is mourning by her feet.
 The two paintings are similar in the fact that both women are shown reaching out, in mourning, and Theseus' ship is seen sailing away in the background.
 This version is on display in the Gemäldegalerie Alte Meister museum in Dresden, Germany.
 Kauffman again revisited the subject in 1794 with the painting Ariadne Abandoned by Theseus, Discovered by Bacchus (also called Bacchus and Ariadne).
 This painting has similarities and differences from the other two.
 It depicts Ariadne in a similar lounging position as Ariadne Abandoned by Theseus, but with a cherub present similar to Ariadne Left by Theseus.
 This painting also depicts Bacchus standing over her.
-This version is on display in the National Trust in the United Kingdom.
+This version is owned by the National Trust on display at Attingham Park in the United Kingdom.